VincenzoDalia/AML_Project/README.md

 "Activation Shaping for Domain Adaptation" - Vincenzo Dalia, Mario Todaro, Fabio Barbieri

 ## Base Code Structure
-In the following, you can find a brief description of the included files, alongside where it is suggested to edit the code.
+In the following, you can find a brief description of the included files.

 | File | Description | Code to Implement |
 | ---- | ----------- | ----------------- |